 What is ALEKS?

 ALEKS PPL is a web-based program that uses artificial intelligence to map a student’s strengths and weaknesses.
-The Assessment is up to 25 open-ended questions and generally takes an hour and 20 minutes to complete.
+The Assessment consists of approximately 25 open-ended questions.
 After the Assessment, an individualized Prep and Learning Module is available for students to refresh their knowledge on forgotten topics.
-Students then can reassess and improve their placement.
+Students then can reassess and improve their placement if they wish to.

 ALEKS consists of three parts: